syncfusion-content/flutter-docs/Flutter/xlsio/working-with-table.md

 ### Show Banded Columns

-Enabling the **ShowBandedColumns** property adds the column stipes for table columns.
+Enabling the **ShowBandedColumns** property adds the column stripes for table columns.
 It's default value is FALSE.

 {% highlight dart %}
 //Gets or sets a Boolean value indicating whether column stripes should be present.